-With all the media hand-wringing about the alleged over-diagnosing of boys with ADHD, you’ll find little mention of the under-diagnosing of girls.
-Hence this gripping post from a guest writer.
+We’ve seen much hand-wringing about the alleged over-diagnosing of boys with ADHD.
+Yet, until very recently, we’ve seen little mention of the under-diagnosing of ADHD in girls.

 It was a typical high school scene: My friends stood in a tight knot against a row of lockers.